access-ci-org/Toolkit-Docs/docs/toolkits/xcbc-2.0-installation.md

 ---------------------------

-Instead of using the VirtualBox terminal, it's often much simpler to ssh in to the headnode from your native local terminal - which allows for copy-pasting, window history, etc.
+Instead of using the VirtualBox terminal, it's often much simpler to ssh in to the headnode from your local machine's terminal - which allows for copy-pasting, window history, etc.

 Check the address of the host-only network using the ```ip addr``` command on the headnode - usually in the ```192.168.56.0\24``` by default.